 Attorney General Jeff Sessions Testifies Before Senate Judiciary Committee

-Attorney General Jeff Sessions testifies Tuesday before the Senate Judiciary Committee and senators are going to have a lot of ground to cover with the nation's top federal law enforcement official during the oversight hearing.
+Attorney General Jeff Sessions testifies Wednesday before the Senate Judiciary Committee and senators are going to have a lot of ground to cover with the nation's top federal law enforcement official during the oversight hearing.

 As NPR's Carrie Johnson reported, in his eight months as attorney general:

 "Sessions has presided over a series of Justice Department reversals — from police oversight and voting rights litigation to protections for the LGBT community.